itsnotaboutthecell/Power-BI-Sessions/An Introduction to Tabular Editor/README.md

 # Best Practices Analyzer

 ### About:
-The best practices rules are a collection of community contributions for Tabular Modeling.
+The best practices rules are a collection of community contributions for Tabular Model development.
+They let you define global or model-specific rules using a simple expression language.
+At any time, you can check whether objects in your model satisfy the rules.

 Website: https://github.com/TabularEditor/BestPracticeRules